el-Ben-Barto/prototype/devicelayer/README.md

 The Device Layer for Smart Living Digital Twin - Prototype is part of a distributed system architect containing: Service-Layer, Device-Layer & Integration-Layer
 The Device Layer application is an abstraction layer for all kinds of things for the service layer application.
 According to the following classification.
 It encapsulates the complexity of the different Thing classification, vendors amd technical protocols behind the different products.
---> Add Picture here

 Thing is represented via the Thing.class (src.main.java.domain.wot.core.Thing.class)) and can be created, updated & executed with the corresponding REST API (see Open API UI/ src.main.java.web.ServiceRouterFunctions)
 A Thing.class object contains a general description of the Things based on the WOT Thing description, SENSE WOT Description and the custom extension based on the reference architecture.
---> Cite myself, Cite the rest

 The ID od a Thing.class instance will be generated based on the following naming convention and is the main interaction point to implement against the application:
 ```